 Move in day is approaching, and maybe you’re moving into your first apartment or maybe you’re an “old hand” at this.
 Regardless of the situation, there is a misconception that moving into an apartment takes less time, costs less, and in general is less of a hassle.
 The reality is, movers may need more time with an apartment move.

-- There may be restrictions on which days of the week residents are allowed to move in.
-Check with your rental/leasing office or property manager to make sure you’re moving in on a day that isn’t restricted.
+There may be restrictions on which days of the week residents are allowed to move in.
+Check with your rental or leasing office or property manager to make sure you’re moving in on a day that isn’t restricted.

-In summary, it is a great idea to talk to your property manager and rental/leasing office well in advance of your move, so that you and the movers are properly prepared on move day so that you may enjoy a worry-free move!
+In summary, it is a great idea to talk to your property manager and rental or leasing office well in advance of your move, so that you and the movers are properly prepared on move day so that you may enjoy a worry-free move!